|UCAS code||F100||Duration||4 years (MChem)|

 Please note that there may be no data available if the number of course participants is very small.

-Chemistry is a wide-ranging science concerned with the synthesis, structures, dynamics, properties and transformations of all types of materials – organic, inorganic and biological.
+Chemistry is a wide-ranging science concerned with matter at the atomic and molecular scale.
+Important aspects are synthesis, structure, reaction mechanisms, properties, analysis and transformations of all types of materials.

-Chemists are a constant source of innovation: it is hard to imagine any product introduced in recent times that did not require the creative efforts of a chemist at some stage.
-Chemistry also underpins the conceptual framework and methodology of biochemistry and molecular medicine, and is at the heart of many major industrial activities.
+Chemists are a constant source of innovation: it is hard to imagine any product introduced in recent times that did not require the creative efforts of a chemist.
+Chemistry underpins the conceptual framework and methodology of biochemistry and molecular medicine and is at the heart of many major industries.

 Work placements/international opportunities

 The fourth year (Part II) of the course involves full-time work within an established research group, which offers the possibility for a few students to spend time at laboratories in industry or at universities abroad.
 Many students find work placements during vacations through the Careers Service and there are some opportunities within the department.